Dr. Rawia Aburabia

 Dr. Aburabia have received several awards for her academic and feminist work.
 She was a fellow in the Arian de Rothschild Program for outstanding doctoral students at the Hebrew University of Jerusalem.
 She received the NA’AMAT award for an outstanding doctoral research proposal for the advancement of gender equality and gender studies.
 Aburabia was selected by 972 Magazine “Person of the Year: Woman Activists of the Arab World” (2011) and by Haaretz 66 list of Women you should know (2014).
 Aburabia was recently selected by Globes Magazine “40 under 40” most promising young leaders in Israel (2018).

-Rawia Aburabia, Multiculturalism or Racism?
-Polygamy in Israeli Law, Reflexive Journey Following Richard T. Ford.
+Rawia Aburabia, “Towards a hybrid paradigm of Polygamy in Israeli Law -a reflexive journey following the work of Richard T. Ford”.
 Ma’asei Mishpat 11 (Forthcoming 2020) (Hebrew)

 Rawia Aburabia, “Family, Nation Building and Citizenship: The Legal Representation of Muslim Women in the Ban against Bigamy Clause -1951” Journal of Law and Religion Vol 34 (3) (2019)